-If a file system fails to mount, you can use an automatic script or follow the troubleshooting guide to identify the problem.
-For mount errors that the automatic script cannot resolve, NAS provides a FAQ of common errors.
-This topic describes how to troubleshoot and resolve failures when you mount a NAS file system on an Elastic Compute Service (ECS) instance.
+If a file system fails to mount, first use the automatic script or troubleshooting guide to identify the problem.
+For mount errors that the script cannot resolve, consult the File Storage NAS FAQ.
+This topic describes how to troubleshoot and resolve mount failures for a File Storage NAS file system on an ECS instance.

 -

-Before troubleshooting, ensure that the mount target is in the Available state.
-If the mount target is in the Hibernated state, re-enable it using the console or OpenAPI.
+Before troubleshooting, ensure the mount target is Available.
+If the mount target is Hibernated, re-enable it using the console or OpenAPI.
 For more information, see Manage mount targets.

 -

-Before you troubleshoot, make sure that your Alibaba Cloud account has no overdue payments because an overdue account prevents you from mounting or accessing the NAS file system.
+Before troubleshooting, ensure your account has no overdue payments.
+If your account has overdue payments, you cannot mount or access the NAS file system.
 For more information, see Overdue payments and service suspension.

 -